Liposome: Encapsulation in liposomes

-A liposome has an aqueous solution core surrounded by a hydrophobic membrane, in the form of a lipid bilayer; hydrophilic solutes dissolved in the core cannot readily pass through the bilayer.
-Hydrophobic chemicals associate with the bilayer.
-A liposome can be hence loaded with hydrophobic and/or hydrophilic molecules.
+Delivery

 To deliver the molecules to a site of action, the lipid bilayer can fuse with other bilayers such as the cell membrane, thus delivering the liposome contents; this is a complex and non-spontaneous event, however, that does not apply to nutrients and drug delivery.
 By preparing liposomes in a solution of DNA or drugs (which would normally be unable to diffuse through the membrane) they can be (indiscriminately) delivered past the lipid bilayer.
-Liposomes are used as models for artificial cells.
 Liposomes can also be designed to deliver drugs in other ways.
 Liposomes that contain low (or high) pH can be constructed such that dissolved aqueous drugs will be charged in solution (i.e., the pH is outside the drug's pI range).
 As the pH naturally neutralizes within the liposome (protons can pass through some membranes), the drug will also be neutralized, allowing it to freely pass through a membrane.
 These liposomes work to deliver drug by diffusion rather than by direct cell fusion.
 However, the efficacy of this pH regulated passage depends on the physiochemical nature of the drug in question (e.g. pKa and having a basic or acid nature), which is very low for many drugs.

 A similar approach can be exploited in the biodetoxification of drugs by injecting empty liposomes with a transmembrane pH gradient.
 In this case the vesicles act as sinks to scavenge the drug in the blood circulation and prevent its toxic effect.

 Another strategy for liposome drug delivery is to target endocytosis events.
 Liposomes can be made in a particular size range that makes them viable targets for natural macrophage phagocytosis.
 These liposomes may be digested while in the macrophage's phagosome, thus releasing its drug.
 Liposomes can also be decorated with opsonins and ligands to activate endocytosis in other cell types.

+To improve the tolerability of amphotericin and reduce toxicity, researchers developed several lipid formulations.
+Liposomal formulations have been found to have less renal toxicity than deoxycholate. and fewer infusion-related reactions.